chec/cli/README.md

 ## `chec demo-store [STORE] [TARGETDIRECTORY]`

-Create a demo store using Chec.io and Commerce.js
+Create a demo store using Chec and Commerce.js

 ```
 USAGE